If a user enters the number 25 using the input() function, what will be the data type of the stored value?

 Quick Recap of Python Basic Input and Output Concepts

-If you are not clear on the concepts of Basic Input and Output, you can quickly review
+If you are not clear on the concepts of Basic Input and Output, you can quickly review them here before practicing the exercises.
+This recap highlights the essential points and logic to help you solve problems confidently.

 What Is Output in Python?